Terms and Conditions

 College Work Study - Federal & State Work Program

-If awarded Federal or State Work Study, the amount awarded is an estimate of earnings and means that you are eligible to be employed under the FCWS at Howard College/SWCID.
+If awarded Federal or State Work Study, the amount awarded is an estimate of earnings and means that you are eligible to be employed under the Federal or State Work Study at Howard College/SWCID.
 These funds will NOT be disbursed unless you obtain employment; you should report to the Office of Financial Aid during the first week of classes for job placement opportunities.
 If your aid preference included work, and you were not awarded work study, you must contact your financial aid representative and schedule an appointment.
+File a Free Application for Federal Student Aid (FAFSA).
+Enrolled in at least half-time (6 hours) in an eligible degree or certificate program at Howard College.
+Complete the student employee application paperwork and submit to financial aid.

 Texas Educational Opportunity Grant (TEOG) Program - State Grant